ellysh/video-game-bots/GLOSSARY.md

 A role-playing game (RPG) is a video game genre where the player controls the actions of a main character (or several adventuring party members) immersed in some well-defined world. <a href="https://en.wikipedia.org/wiki/Role-playing_video_game">Read more</a>

-## Windows API

-Windows API is Microsoft's core set of Application Programming Interfaces (APIs) available in the Microsoft Windows operating systems. <a href="https://en.wikipedia.org/wiki/Windows_API">Read more</a>

 ## System Libraries

 System library is a collection of non-volatile resources provided by operation system that are used by computer programs.
 These may include configuration data, documentation, help data, message templates, pre-written code and subroutines, classes, values or type specifications. <a href="https://en.wikipedia.org/wiki/Library_(computing)">Read more</a>

+## Windows API

+Windows API is Microsoft's core set of Application Programming Interfaces (APIs) available in the Microsoft Windows operating systems. <a href="https://en.wikipedia.org/wiki/Windows_API">Read more</a>

+## interruption

+test